 HRCI is proud to offer a suite of eight certifications for every stage of your HR career.

-Certification is a career-long commitment that demonstrates dedication, credibility and a mastery of the principles of human resources to your employers, clients, staff members and professional peers around the globe.
+Certification is a career-long commitment that demonstrates dedication and credibility to employers, clients, staff members and professional peers around the globe.
 Certification attests to the investment you have made in your HR career and holds a recognized place in the profession.

 To become certified, you must meet strict professional experience and educational requirements before taking the exam.
 To remain certified, you must stay current in the HR profession and recertify every three years.
 You display your certification by putting the credential after your name.